IBM-Bluemix-Docs/compare-and-comply/getting-started.md

 In this short tutorial, we introduce {{site.data.keyword.cnc_long}} on IBM Cloud Private and go through the process of parsing a contract to identify component pieces, their nature, the parties affected, and any identified categories.

+## Before you begin
+{: #before-you-begin}

+Before you can use the {{site.data.keyword.cnc_short}} service, you must install the IBM Cloud Private CLI and log in to your IBM Cloud Private cluster as described in [Installing the IBM Cloud Private CLI](https://www.ibm.com/support/knowledgecenter/SSBS6K_2.1.0.3/manage_cluster/install_cli.html).

 ## Step 1: Identify content
 {: #identify_content}